hector-crean/wasi/readme.md

 # WIT: The future for React - Rust interop?

-I've been creating a 'figma-esque' application, which combines a rust game engine and a nextjs react app.
-We compile the rust code to wasm using wasm-bindgen, and call it from the javascript side.
+I've been creating a 'figma-esque' application, which combines a rust game engine, [bevy](https://bevy.org/), and a nextjs react app.
+We compile the rust code to wasm using [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), and call it from the javascript side.
 The rust code controls the canvas, and the rest of the UI is done with react.
-It works, but current state of WebAssembly integration requires extensive JavaScript glue code to bridge the gap between web applications and WebAssembly modules, as illustrated below:
+It works, but current state of WebAssembly integration requires extensive JavaScript glue code to bridge the gap between web applications and WebAssembly modules.
+Wasm-bindgen does autogenerate much of this for us, and even provides typings, but it's somewhat messy.

 ![glue-code](/assets/js-glue-code.webp)